-The 35 hour program (Leadership in Nursing and Healthcare) as well as the Advanced Practice Nursing Concentrations (Nurse-Midwifery - 44 hour program), (Family Nurse Practitioner -47 hour program), (Psychiatric Mental Health Nurse Practitioner - 51-54 hour program) are designed to be pursued either on an intensive schedule by full-time students or on a part-time basis.

-The master's degree programs (Leadership in Nursing and Healthcare and Family Nurse Practitioner) and the post-graduate APRN certificate program are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The Nursing Leadership concentration as well as the Advanced Practice Nursing Concentrations (Nurse-Midwifery, Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner) are designed to be pursued either on an intensive schedule by fulltime students or on a part-time basis.
+The master's degree programs in Nursing Leadership, Family Nurse Practitioner, the two collaborative programs with Shenandoah University (Nurse-Midwifery and Psychiatric Mental Health Nurse Practitioner) as well as the post-graduate APRN certificate program are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
 Shenandoah's Nurse-Midwifery program is accredited by the American College of Nurse Midwives Accreditation Commission for Midwifery Education and Shenandoah's Psychiatric Mental Health Nurse Practitioner program is accredited by the Commission for Collegiate Nursing Education.